Mesh Pain and Complications

 What should I do if I am in pain?

-If you are experiencing life threatening symptoms, call 911 or go the Emergency Room at the hospital or clinic.
+If you are experiencing life threatening symptoms, call 911 or go the Emergency Room at the hospital or Emergency Clinic.
 We are not your healthcare providers and don’t give medical advice, so you should follow up with regular check-ups and examinations.
-Let your healthcare provider know if you have symptoms such as pain, bleeding, swelling, discharge, pain during activities.
+Let your healthcare provider know if you have symptoms such as pain, bleeding, swelling, discharge, radiating nerve pain during activities.
 Tell your doctors about any surgical mesh implants if you plan to have surgery to treat a related condition or another type of operation.
-Talk to your healthcare provider or telemedicine provider if you have any questions or concerns about any health issues.
+Talk to your healthcare provider if you have any questions or concerns about any health issues.

 Contact medical lawyers at 1-800-814-4540 or email firstname.lastname@example.org.
 Consultations are free and there is a time limit to file a claim so act now.